sfboss/generated_plan_zen_ease_into_plan2/docs/foundations/core-practices.md

 ---

-# Core Zen Practices :lotus_position:
+# Core Zen Practices 🧘‍♂️

 Understanding the fundamental practices of Zen provides the foundation for your 90-day journey and lifelong cultivation.
 These core techniques have been refined over centuries to support awakening and beneficial living.